CellProfiler/tutorials/Translocation/Translocation.md

 -   From the “y-axis” row, select “*HitTable*” and “*pEnriched\_positive*” from the drop-down-lists.

 -   Click the “Update chart” button to see the scatter plot.
+    NOTE: due to a bug in CPA, if you have plot the graph once in “*linear*” scale mode and then try to switch to “*log*” scale an error will be thrown.
+If you want to look at both, open two separate scatter plots.

 -   In the space below, record your questions to the following
     questions: (1) What is the enrichment score